bixb922/crank-organ/design_and_development/design_and_development.md

 * Background garbage collector
 * Mini scheduler, see below
 * Some tasks at startup that can be delayed a bit to have the system up  faster (get time from NTP  server, purge history, etc)
+* Tasks to keep track of time while a RC servo moves (one task per note on).
+This seems to be more efficient than keeping track of the time and doing ticks_diff() to compute active RC servos.

 Advantages:
 * Asyncio is about responsiveness.
 The tasks have to yield frequently.